 The following result is now immediate from Lemma~\ref{lem:invt}.

-\begin{theorem} A measure is $\Lambda$-invariant if and only if it is order-invariant. \end{theorem}
+\begin{theorem} $\!\!\!\!\!$A measure is $\Lambda$-invariant if and only if it is order-invariant. \end{theorem}

-\begin{proof} From Lemma~\ref{lem:invt}, we see that a measure is $\Lambda$-invariant if and only if $\mu$ satisfies (\ref{order-invariance}) whenever $\lambda$ is one of the $\lambda^{(i)}$, i.e., whenever $\lambda$ exchanges two adjacent incomparable elements.
-As we remarked immediately after the definition of order-invariance, this special case implies that (\ref{order-invariance}) holds for all $\lambda$, i.e., that $\mu$ is order-invariant. \end{proof}
+\begin{pf} From Lemma~\ref{lem:invt}, we see that a measure is $\Lambda$-invariant if and only if $\mu$ satisfies (\ref{order-invariance}) whenever $\lambda$ is one of the $\lambda^{(i)}$, that is, whenever $\lambda$ exchanges two adjacent incomparable elements.
+As we remarked immediately after the definition of order-invariance, this special case implies that~(\ref{order-invariance}) holds for all $\lambda$, that is, that $\mu$ is order-invariant. \end{pf}

-For a fixed $\omega = (x_1x_2\cdots, <^\N) \in \Omega$, $k \in \N$, and $E \in \cF$, recall that $\nu^k(E)(\omega)$ is the proportion of linear extensions $\lambda$ of $<^\N_{[k]}$ such that $\lambda^+[\omega]$ is in~$E$.
+For a fixed $\omega= (x_1x_2\cdots, <^\N) \in\Omega$, $k \in\N$, and $E \in\cF$, recall that $\nu^k(E)(\omega)$ is the proportion of linear extensions $\lambda$ of $<^\N_{[k]}$ such that $\lambda^+[\omega]$ is in~$E$.\vadjust{\eject}